 Often, some of these persons become more widely recognised because they have the support or represent large numbers of people who have united to address a particular issue of inequality.
 In India, there are several struggles in which people have come together to fight for issues that they believe are important.
 In Chapter 5, you read about the methods used by the women's movement to raise issues of equality.
 The Tawa Matsya Sangh in Madhya Pradesh is another example of people coming together to fight for an issue.
-There are many such struggles such as those among beedi workers, fisherfolk, agricultural labourers, slum dwellers and each group is struggling for justice in its own way.
+There are many such struggles such as those among beedi workers, fisherfolk, agricultural

+Can you think of one person in your family, community, village, town or city whom you respect because of their fight for equality and justice? labourers, slum dwellers and each group is struggling for justice in its own way.
 There are also many attempts to form cooperatives or other collective ways by which people can have more control over resources.